 6. Get in the Spooky Spirit

-While masks and costumes aren't allowed at Halloween Horror Nights, we absolutely love seeing how fellow frogs strut their sinister style.
+While masks and costumes aren't allowed at Halloween Horror Nights, we love seeing how fellow frogs strut their sinister style.
 Halloween-inspired make-up and accessories are more than welcome and a great way to get in on the fear-filled fun.
 We also love wearing shirts themed to some of the event's IPs.
-While this isn't necessary, of course, it does make for awesome Instagram photos and a fun way to get in on the spooky spirit before even entering the gates!
+While this isn't necessary, it does make for awesome Instagram photos and a fun way to get in on the spooky spirit before even entering the gates!
 (That being said, be sure to dress comfortably from head to toe.
-It's still fairly warm here in the fall so opt against long sleeves or pants and don't froget to wear shoes that you can easily spend all night walking around in.)
+It's still fairly warm here in the fall so opt against long sleeves or pants.
+Also, don't froget to wear shoes that you can easily spend all night walking around in.)

 7. Do Your Prep Work